-Enjoy this super easy recipe for DIY linen spray that will revive the freshness and crisp hand of vintage linen fabrics, permeating them with sweet lavender.
+Enjoy this super easy recipe for DIY linen spray that will revive the freshness and crispness of vintage linen fabrics, permeating them with sweet lavender.

 Do aerosol air fresheners make you gag?
 Do those smelly solid air fresheners give you a headache?
 How about the spray starch aerosols?
 Oh, you haven’t even seen a can of spray starch in decades?
 Yeah, I know.
 I haven’t had one since the 1980s when I discovered this awesome DIY spray that takes the place of room fresheners, and those spray starch cans, too.

 Make your own linen spray.
-And its cheap, easy, and a sustainable alternative to storebought brands.
+And its cheap, easy, and sustainable alternative to store-bought brands.
 In fact, it’s so easy that I keep forgetting to make some and take a picture, so I can actually tell you about it.

 My secret, super-easy Linen Spray and Room Freshener Spray

 The word “Linen” is universal for household textiles.
 Woven tea towels, sheets (bed linens), tablecloths (table linens), and even bath towels are all referred to as “linens.”
-However, today none of these items are commonly made from linen fiber — the long, smooth fibers of the flax plant, usually called linen only when the fibers are over 12 inches long and spun into thread.
+However, today none of these items are commonly made from linen fibre — the long, smooth fibres of the flax plant, usually called linen only when the fibres are over 12 inches long and spun into thread.

 The term is universal for household textiles because, before the introduction of cheap synthetic fabrics, household textiles were commonly made from linen or a blend of linen and cotton.
 100% linen towels are no longer common, but linen tablecloths and napkins can still be found in thrift shops and antique stores.